christophergillard9696-lgtm/Cause-For-Applause/README.md

 - Different time lengths of speeches are currently skewing the data, I am considering only selecting speeches of a similar length to fix this

-- The applause bot (code snippit below) cannot yet identify categories behind the applause, it can only detect moments and lengths of applause
+- The applause bot (code snippit below) cannot yet identify categories behind the applause, it can only detect moments and lengths of applause from my library of applause recordings (working on a fix)